What is California Dream Act?

 What is an AB 540 student?

-You are an AB 540 student, and exempt from paying non-resident enrollment fees, if you meet all of the following criteria:
+You are an AB 540 student, and exempt from paying non-resident enrollment fees, if you meet all of the following four requirements

-- Attainment of credits earned in California from a California high school equivalent to three or more years of full-time high school coursework and a total of three or more years of attendance in California elementary schools, California secondary schools, or a combination of those schools.
+- attained credits earned in California from a California high school equivalent to three or more years of full-time high school course work and attended a combination of elementary elementary, middle and/or high schools in California for a total of three or more years

 - Will register or enroll in an accredited and qualifying California college or university.